 The JBL Flip 6 is my favorite small Bluetooth speaker.
 It doesn’t have any crazy features and isn’t very complicated at all compared to its competitors.
 Still, it does a stunning job for something portable, reliable, durable, and designed to play music.

 Why we picked it:

 It doesn’t get more portable than this palm-sized Bluetooth speaker by JBL.
-We don’t have much to compare this to, but similarly-sized speakers are no match for the JBL Clip’s volume and sound quality.
-The battery life is incredible for such a small speaker, and the build quality is seriously impressive.
+We don’t have much to compare this to, but similarly-sized speakers do not match the JBL Clip’s volume and sound quality.
+The small speaker’s battery life is incredible, and the build quality is impressive.
 This is a great speaker to accompany you on hiking, fishing, or camping trips.

 - IP67 weather-resistant